electronicayciencia/plotscope/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details
+This is free and unencumbered software released into the public domain - see the [LICENSE](LICENSE) file for details